-Today was the first day of school for my 3 kiddos.
+This was the first day of school for my kiddos.
 I think I was more excited than they were!
-I’ve had a hard time getting anything done this Summer with the kids home and so many fun distractions.
-I’m looking forward to getting back to our routines.
+Summer provides so many fun distractions for us.
+But in the end I am ready to get back to our normal routines.
+I love the consistency that being in school provides.

 There are so many factors that can influence your child’s success in school.
-Many things can be done ahead of time to help prepare them.
+You can do many things to help prepare them and allow success in school.
 Here are a few things we have done to help with future school success.

 Clothes.
 Before school starts, take some time to go through all of your child’s clothes with them.
 I actually make them try them on and take an inventory of what they have that still fits and what they still need to get.
 Here is my post on organizing clothes.
 Then we go shopping.
 I wouldn’t recommend buying too many pants right away.
 One year we bought a lot of pants for my daughter and she outgrew them before it was cold enough to wear them.
 We usually try to get at least one new shirt for school.
 If their clothes are still in good shape, there really is no need to buy too many outfits.